 - 3. ALL ATHLETES MUST WEAR THE SAME UNIFORM WHEN PERFORMING AT A GAME OR COMPETITION. - 4.
-All other restrictions continue to apply no sequins, rhinestones, glitter.
+All other restrictions continue to apply -sequins and rhinestones must be sewn in.
 Check the National Federation Spirit Rules book for current restrictions.
 Contact the GHSA office if you have any questions.
-Make sure you have cleared a new design for a uniform before purchase. - 5.
-Piercings, jewelry, and glitter are all prohibited by both the National Federation and the GHSA.
+Make sure you have cleared a new design for a uniform before purchase.

+- 5. Piercings, jewelry, and glitter are all prohibited by both the National Federation and the GHSA.
 This rule applies to all cheerleaders in all situations in Georgia.
-(Note: It is not sufficient to place a band-aide over a piercing to disguise the presence of a piercing, earring, etc. A religious medal without a chain is allowed and must be taped and worn under the uniform.
-A medical-alert medal must be taped and may be visible.)

-- 6. When standing at attention, a cheerleader's or dancer's apparel must cover the midriff. - 7.
+(Note: It is not sufficient to place a band-aid over a piercing to disguise the presence of a piercing, earring, etc. A religious medal without a chain is allowed but must be taped and worn under the uniform.
+A medical-alert medal must be taped and may be visible.) - 6.
+When standing at attention, a cheerleader's or dancer's apparel must cover the midriff. - 7.
 Fingernails, including artificial nails, must be kept short, near the end of the fingers.
 This rule applies to all cheerleading and dance squads whether they are stunting or not. - 8.
 Hair must be worn in a manner that is appropriate for the activity involved.
 Hair devices and accessories must be secure.
 Hair adornments such as beads are allowed as long as they are securely affixed.
-(NFHS 2.1.5) - 9.
+(NFHS 1.1.5) Hair must be secured above the waist. - 9.
 Cheerleaders must cheer in uniform at all games.
 Homecoming and senior night activities should not alter the athlete's uniform during the game.
+Tiaras, sashes, corsages, pins, etc. should not be worn.